-In Norse mythology there are Nine Realms, or possibly just eight, but I will get back to that.
-Two of these realms existed before there were gods.
+In Norse mythology there are Nine Realms, or worlds.
+There might actually just be eight, but I will get back to that.
+Two of these primordial realms existed before there were gods.
 It is said that all beings emerged from the coming together of these two worlds.

-Having come into being, Odin, the Allfather, together with his brothers, fashioned the remaining seven realms from the body of the first primordial being, the first frost giant named Ymir
+Having come into being, Odin, the Allfather, together with his brothers Vili and Ve, fashioned the remaining seven realms from the body of the first primordial being, the first frost giant named Ymir.

 This is our four part series on Norse Cosmology

-The two original realms are named Niflheim and Muspelheim, the realms of ice and fire.
-Between these two was the great void of Ginnungagap, ‘the gaping abyss’, and the world tree Yggdrasil, also from a time before the gods.
+The two primordial realms are named Niflheim and Muspelheim, the realms of ice and fire.
+Between these two worlds was the great void of Ginnungagap, ‘the gaping abyss’, and the world tree Yggdrasil, also from a time before the gods.

 1. Niflheim – Realm of Frost, Ice, Snow, and Mist.